 An ascent of Mt.
 Remus begins near the Little Elbow Campground in Kananaskis which, in turn, can be found at the end of Highway 66 when heading west from Bragg Creek.
-While many maps show a highway (the Powderface Trail) coming from Highway #40 to the north, the catastrophic flooding of 2013 took out a number of bridges and that road's been closed ever since.
+While many maps show a highway (the Powderface Trail) coming from Highway #40 to the north, the catastrophic flooding of 2013 took out some bridges, and that road's been closed ever since.
 Depending on the timing of your outing you could have the choice of starting from two parking areas; one at the very back of the camping area (when it's open), and another just to the left (south) of the campground gates which is open any time Highway 66 is (June through November).
-Parking at the back of the campground trims 3km from the overall trip length, but wasn't an option for us in October.
+Parking at the back of the campground can trim 3km from the overall trip length, but that wasn't an option for us in October.

 As the trip begins and ends with 8km of decommissioned road travel, bringing a bike is highly recommended.